Geoff’s Wedding

 And I'd like to point out, Gus is like, oh, it's fucking terrible.
 Anyway, I'll watch every episode of season two.

-And that supposedly some people claimed they had hypothermia, similarly needed like serious medical attention.
+supposedly, some people claimed they had hypothermia, some people needed serious medical attention.
 It's this whole thing.

 Who knows, right?
 I didn't see anybody's breath.

-Well, supposedly during, during, and I'm not going to give any spoilers because the final episode just came out a few days ago, apparently.
+Well, supposedly, during, and I'm not going to give any spoilers because the final episode just came out a few days ago, apparently.

 Apparently, when they were filming Red Light, Green Light, filming that challenge took seven hours.
 I heard that, yeah.